ExpressionEngine/ExpressionEngine-User-Guide/source/modules/channel/dynamic_parameters.rst

 	    <input type="submit" value="Go!" />
 	</form>

-**Note:** If you have pagination links on your page they will not retain the page layout options created dynamically using this feature.
+.. note:: If you have pagination links on your page they will not retain
+	the page layout options created dynamically using this feature.